CliffCrerar/nextjs-materialize-css-app/Readme.md

 If you change these default settings remember to also update these in the `.gitignore` if you are planning on deploying to `Zeit`.

 TODO ## Configuring the node path

 ---

-#### Layout TODO

-You can configure the default layout by manipulating the code inside the `components/layout` directories of the project.

-Create new themes by placing `.css` files creates with [material design pallete](https://www.materialpalette.com/)

----